 - Broken bones, drowning or burns.
-People who are drunk are uncoordinated, and they may suffer a wide variety of accidents as a result.
+People who are drunk are uncoordinated, have poor judgment and make bad decisions.
+They may suffer a wide variety of accidents as a result.

 - Firearm injuries, sexual assault and domestic violence.
-Binge drinking has been linked to an increase in aggression, which could cause the person to act in a violent manner, or be the victim of another aggressor in a charged atmosphere where everyone is drunk.
+Binge drinking has been linked to an increase in aggression.
+This can lead to acting out violently or becoming the victim of another aggressor.

-A study in the Journal of the American Medical Association also reports that people who binge drink are 14 times more likely to drive while impaired than are people who do not binge drink.
-These people could be injured due to their drunk driving, but they could also hurt other people when they climb behind the wheel after a night of binge drinking.
-It’s clear that these sessions do harm to the community, as well as the drinker.
+- Drunk driving accidents.
+People who binge drink are 14 times more likely to drive impaired than are people who do not binge drink.3 These people could be injured due to their drunk driving, but they could also hurt other people when they climb behind the wheel after a night of binge drinking.

 Are Binge Drinkers Alcoholics?